thomasabishop/systems-obscure/src/posts/backing-up-primary-machine.md

 The purpose of the whole disk backup is for recovery in the event of a catastrophic disk failure where I am locked out of the machine and unable to go in and effect a recovery via `tty`.
 In this scenario I would be able to recreate my setup by wiping the corrupted machine drive, reinstalling the OS and migrating the backup.

 The snapshot backups exist for more minor mishaps.
 For example, accidentally removing something important with a cavalier `rm -rf` or clearing the cache only to find that I have lost an important configuration setting.
 In this scenario, I would just restore the individual file from the hourly backups or revert to an earlier state from the same day.
-In contrast to the whole-disk backup the snapshots only record the `/home/` directory.
+In contrast to the whole-disk backup the snapshots only record the user directory.

 I use `rsync` for the whole-disk backup and `rsnapshot` for the snapshot backups. `rsnapshots` is itself based on `rsync`.
-The execution of the `rsync` process is managed through a `cron` job but I follow the Arch Linux wiki advice to run `rsync` as a `systemd` service.
+The execution of both processes is managed through [systemd](https://en.wikipedia.org/wiki/Systemd) timers.

-I also maintain a virtual machine version of Arch so that I can periodically check my failsafes and ensure I can successfully restore from the backup.
+I also maintain a virtual machine version of Arch so that I can periodically check my failsafes and ensure I can successfully restore from the backup, however I won't detail that here.

 ## Preparing the external disk